Director, MAcc Programs

 BA in Accounting--North Georgia College and State University, 1997

-A veteran in recruiting top-notch team members in professional services and in student activities at two academic institutions, Lindsay Donald brings a unique perspective to student services and career management for the Vanderbilt MAcc and MAcc Valuation programs, which she joined in 2011.
+A veteran in recruiting top-notch team members in professional services and in student activities at two academic institutions, Lindsay Donald brings a unique perspective to student services and career management for the Vanderbilt MAcc programs, which she joined in 2011.
 During her ten years as a campus recruiter at KPMG, she managed key relationships and the recruiting entire process across several universities – including Vanderbilt – and she evaluated student qualifications to identify firm hires.
 Lindsay now brings that valuable insight to the Vanderbilt MAcc recruiting process, where she helps students navigate the partner firm recruiting process and the CFA and CPA review courses.
 Lindsay’s prior experience involved advising student-led organizations on leadership, group dynamics and relationships with peers and advisors.
 In addition to her work with Vanderbilt MAcc prospects and students today, she enjoys the live music in Nashville, outdoor activities and spending time with her husband and young children.

 Associate Director of MAcc Programs

 BA in Mass Communication—Louisiana State University, 2003

 Emily Cochran is seasoned in recruiting priorities for professional services firms, having managed the Audit and Tax practices at KPMG in Atlanta.
 During her six years there, she developed and executed campus recruiting strategies at KPMG’s Premier universities and provided counsel to recruiting partners and other team members.
 She joined Vanderbilt in August 2013, and she provides valuable, industry-relevant insights to the admissions process for the Vanderbilt MAcc programs.